subnetmasked/certcheckr/README.md

 # CertCheckr

-A simple certificate expiration monitoring tool that runs on Ubuntu servers.
+A simple certificate expiration monitoring tool developed for Ishøj Municipality.
 It checks when certificates are about to expire and sends notifications via webhook.

 ## Features